Klepac-Ceraj-Lab/Resonance/notes/Figure3.md

-# Figure4 - RandomForest prediction of cogScores from Taxonomic Profiles
+# Figure3 - RandomForest prediction of cogScores from SES, Taxonomic and Functional Profiles

 #```julia
 using Resonance